 Eligibility Checklist for Foreign Residents

-- Residency & Address – at least three months’ stay and a registered address.
+- Residency and Address – at least three months’ stay and a registered address.

 - Valid Residence Card – the front-and-back scan is mandatory.